Implantable Cardioverter Defibrillator (ICD) Insertion

 Swelling or bruising in the upper chest area where the ICD device is placed

-Damage to the blood vessel at the catheter insertion site
+Damage to the blood vessel at the wire insertion site

 Dislodging of the leads.
-This requires another procedure to reposition the leads.
+This needs another procedure to reposition the leads.

 Mechanical problems with the ICD device